Jackass Presents: Bad Grandpa

-Jackass Presents: Bad Grandpa (also known as Bad Grandpa) is a 2013 American hidden camera comedy film directed by Jeff Tremaine and written by Tremaine, Spike Jonze and Johnny Knoxville.
+Jackass Presents: Bad Grandpa (also known as simply Bad Grandpa) is a 2013 American hidden camera comedy film directed by Jeff Tremaine and written by Tremaine, Spike Jonze and Johnny Knoxville.
 It is the second film to use the title "Jackass Presents" of the Jackass franchise.
 The film stars Johnny Knoxville and Jackson Nicoll and it was produced by MTV Films and Dickhouse Productions and distributed by Paramount Pictures.
 The film was released on October 25, 2013.
 Bad Grandpa has a loose narrative that connects the stunts and pranks together (in a manner reminiscent of Borat), as opposed to the three original Jackass films which did not have a story.

 The film became the first installment in the Jackass film series to be nominated for an Oscar, with head makeup artist Stephen Prouty being nominated for Best Makeup and Hairstyling at the 86th Academy Awards.

 Plot

-86-year-old Irving Zisman's joy over the death of his wife is cut short when he gets stuck with his 8-year-old grandson, Billy, because his mother, Kimmie (Irving's daughter), violated her parole and consequently is going back to jail.
+Eighty-six-year-old Irving Zisman's celebration over the death of his wife, Ellie, is cut short when he gets stuck with his eight-year-old grandson, Billy, because his mother, Kimmie (Irving's daughter), violated her parole and consequently is going back to jail.
 Kimmie urges Irving to make sure Billy makes it to his father.
-Irving and Billy get on a video call with Billy's deadbeat dad, Chuck, and instructs Irving to take Billy down to Raleigh, North Carolina by 2 P.M.
+Irving and Billy get on a video call with Billy's deadbeat dad, Chuck, who instructs Irving to take Billy down to Raleigh, North Carolina by 2 P.M.
 Sunday.

 To make money, Irving sells his former wife's belongings, and later calls over two men to get her dead body into the trunk of his car.
 They settle her corpse in, and Irving and Billy hit the road.
 Billy is hungry, so Irving pulls over to a nearby market.
 He tries to flirt with a woman, as Billy goes on a ride that seems to not work.
 Irving tries going on the ride and it springs off its base.

 Frustrated, Irving tries to ship Billy to North Carolina through the post office, but his attempt is not successful.
 Afterwards, he goes to play Bingo, leading to shenanigans between Irving and the other Bingo players, as Billy wanders off asking a random man to be his replacement dad.

 Billy gets hungry again, so the two go to a supermarket.
-Irving shoplifts and makes Billy and he a sandwich while they are in the store.
-The two are halted by staff, and they leave.
+Irving shoplifts and makes Billy and himself a sandwich while they are in the store.
+Irving is confronted by staff for stealing, but he and Billy manage to leave.

 Irving and Billy stop at a motel.
 Irving goes to a black men strip club so he could hook up with aroused women.
 He starts stripping as his testicles hang out of his underwear, disgusting the people in the club.